hardicd/gis_analyst_labs/readme.md

 ## GIS Analyst Labs:

--- Each lab is in a separate folder and has its own readme.md file with instructions.
+-- Each lab is in a separate module and has its own readme.md file with instructions.

 --Each module is designed to teach a new concept and assess your understanding by uploading your results to the repository.